prysmaticlabs/prysm/sharding/README.md

 To recap, the role of a collator is to reach consensus through Proof of Stake on collations they receive in the period they are assigned to, as well as to determine the canonical shard chain via a process known as "windback".
 This consensus will involve validation and data availability proofs of collations proposed to them by proposer nodes, along with validating collations from the immediate past (See: [Windback](#enforced-windback)).

+So then, are proposers in charge of state execution?
+The short answer is that phase 1 will contain **no state execution**.
+Instead, proposers will simply package all types of transactions into collations and later down the line, agents known as executors will download, run, and validate state as they need to through possibly different types of execution engines (potentially TrueBit-style, interactive execution).

-When processing collations, proposer nodes download the merkle branches of the state that transactions within their collations need.
-In the case of cross-shard transactions, an access list of the state along with transaction receipts are required as part of the transaction primitive (See: [Protocol Primitives](#protocol-primitives)).
-Additionally, these proposers need to provide proofs of availability and validity when submitting collations for “sale” to collators.
-This submission process is akin to the current transaction fee open bidding market where miners accept the transactions that maximize their profits.
+The proposal-collator interaction is akin to the current transaction fee open bidding market where miners accept the transactions that maximize their profits.
 This abstract separation of concerns between collators and proposers allows for more computational efficiency within the system, as collators will not have to do the heavy lifting of state execution and focus solely on consensus through fork-choice rules.
+In this scheme, it makes sense that eventually **proposers** will become **executors** in later phases of a sharding spec.

 When deciding and signing a proposed, valid collation, collators have the responsibility of finding the **longest valid shard chain within the longest valid main chain**.

-In this new protocol, a block is valid when

--   Transactions in all collations are valid
--   The state of collations after the transactions is the same as what the collation headers specified

 Collators periodically get assigned to different shards, the moment between when collators get assigned to a shard and the moment they get reassigned is called a **period**.